chipster/chipster-openshift/k3s/backup-to-s3.md

 [Import private key](#How-to-manage-gpg-keys) like instructed above.

-If you want to decrypt just one file:
+If you want to decrypt and extract just one file:

 ```bash
 gpg2 --decrypt FILE_ID.lz4.gpg | lz4 -d > FILE_ID
 ```

-Or decrypt all:
+Or decrypt and extract all:

 ```bash
 for f in $(find . | grep .lz4.gpg); do